mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * A read was attempted on an unreadable server (arbiter, ghost, or recovering) or a read was attempted on a read-only server without the slaveOk bit set.
+* An operation was attempted on a server that is now shutting down.

 In any case the error is a symptom that a ServerDescription's type no longer reflects reality.

-A primary closes its connections when it steps down, so in many cases the next operation causes a network error rather than "not master".
+On MongoDB 4.0 and earlier, a primary closes its connections when it steps down, so in many cases the next operation causes a network error rather than "not master".
 The driver can see a "not master" error in the following scenario: